 The short answer is yes, though there is much more to it.
 The critical question is, Do electric Toothbrushes have lithium batteries?
-The answer will depend a lot on what you read.
+The solution will ride a bunch on what you read.
 That is why I’ve created this blog, to give a more in-depth guide to electric toothbrushes and their batteries.

 With all the electric toothbrushes available, it can be hard to know which are the best.
 We will examine the different kinds of available toothbrushes, their differences, and what makes them unique.